rtsio/websocket-trading-bot/README.md

 #### To create a trade:

-Make a POST to /trade with Content-Type: application/json, like so:
+Make a POST to /trade with `Content-Type: application/json`, like so:

 ```
 {